arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     This application represents the existing client workload.

-1. Open a new command prompt window on the desktop, and open another connection to the Cloudera virtual machine:
+1. Open a new command prompt window on the desktop, and open another connection to the MapR virtual machine:

     ```bash
     ssh azureuser@<ip address>